gisma-courses/LV-uav-workflow/morea/spatial_analysis/ex-spat-analysis-1.md

 {% include cool.html content="
 It is strongly recommended to save the project beforehand (e.g. as `obia_test`) to ensure consistent relative paths and avoid path resolution issues later on.
+However, OTB does not respect QGIS temporary layers.
+In this model, temporary files are stored in the user home directory (~), even if a project is saved.

+🛠️ Best practice:

+- Manually delete intermediate files (segmentation.shp, zonal.shp, etc.) before each run.

+- Never rely on “Save to temporary file”.

+- Unexpected gaps or missing attributes usually stem from outdated or orphaned temp files.
 "%}
 ---